evhub/coconut/DOCS.md

 This documentation covers all the features of the [Coconut Programming Language](http://evhub.github.io/coconut/), and is intended as a reference/specification, not a tutorialized introduction.
 For a full introduction and tutorial of Coconut, see [the tutorial](./HELP.md).

 Coconut is a variant of [Python](https://www.python.org/) built for **simple, elegant, Pythonic functional programming**.
-Coconut syntax is a strict superset of Python 3 syntax.
+Coconut syntax is a strict superset of the latest Python 3 syntax.
 Thus, users familiar with Python will already be familiar with most of Coconut.

 The Coconut compiler turns Coconut code into Python code.
 The primary method of accessing the Coconut compiler is through the Coconut command-line utility, which also features an interpreter for real-time compilation.
 In addition to the command-line utility, Coconut also supports the use of IPython/Jupyter notebooks.